fellesverkstedet/fabricatable-machines/hrbl-shield/README.md

 ![frontside](img/HRBL_soldered_frontside.jpg)

-*Hand soldedered SMDs, card from PCBWAY*
+*Hand soldered pluggable through-hole cable connectors, card from PCBWAY*
 # Status
 HRBL is currently in use in:
 * [Hedy v1](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/hedy-pcb-cnc/readme.md) A CNC milling machine made to mill circuit boards like this one.